eregeikechukwu/nelson-erege-portfolio/README.md

 - Using Gsap with Lenis
 - Using React Wrap Balancer
 - Using Styled Component
-- Using Sass for styling
+- Using SCSS for styling
 - Using Tailwindcss with Custom Plugin
 - Using Postcss with Plugins
 - Using Clsx with twMerge